,

 An introduction.

-The news is alarming, to say the least.
-Book bans and challenges have surged in the last few years in state after state across the country.
-As teachers and writers, we have been watching this trend with distress and outrage.
+The news at that time was alarming, but the trend to censor what students can read has only intensified since then.
+Book bans and challenges have continued to surge in the last few years in state after state across the country.
+As teachers, as readers, and as writers, we have been watching this trend with distress and outrage.

 These bans are specifically targeting diverse stories.
 According to data collected by PEN America, the bans are disproportionately aimed at books that include LGBTQ+ characters and themes, books that feature people of color, books that address issues of race and racism, and books about sexuality and gender.
 This growing censorship campaign is also pushing for changes in law and policy that would make it easier to remove books from library shelves.